Crypto Fair Value & the Principal Market: Which Price, From Where (2026)

 Crypto Fair Value & the Principal Market: Which Price, From Where

-• IFRS 13 fair value = the exit price in the principal market for the asset, or the most advantageous market if there is no principal market.
+• Under IFRS 13, fair value is the exit price in the principal market for the asset, or the most advantageous market if there is no principal market.

-• Crypto trades on many venues at differing prices, ~24/7 → needs a defined, documented price-source + timestamp methodology, applied consistently.
+• Crypto trades on many venues at differing prices around the clock, so it needs a defined, documented price-source and timestamp methodology, applied consistently.

-• Index/aggregate prices must be justified as faithfully representing the exit price — not assumed convenient.
+• Index and aggregate prices have to be justified as faithfully representing the exit price, not adopted because they are convenient.

-• Complements auditing crypto fair value — a documented methodology is what makes it auditable.
+• This complements auditing crypto fair value: a documented methodology is what makes the figure auditable.

 The IFRS 13 rule